cyborg-nomade/spotify-library-manager/backlog.md

 - navbar with search bar (OK)
 - text field showing the text typed in the search bar, as it's typed (OK)
 - button to change exhibition of artist cards (block or list)
-- clicking on the artist card displays a modal with the artist's data
+- clicking on the artist card displays a modal with the artist's data (OK)